agilfahrezy11/EpistemXBackend_demo/README.md

 conda --version
 ```

-> **⚠️ Warning: Conda PATH Configuration**
+> **⚠️ Warning: Conda PATH Configuration (Windows Only)**
 >
-> **Do not add Conda to your system PATH environment variable.** Adding Conda to PATH can cause conflicts with other software and system tools.
+> **For Windows users: Do not add Conda to your system PATH environment variable.** Adding Conda to PATH can cause conflicts with other software and system tools on Windows.
 This is particularly important for the epistemx environment setup.
 >
-> When Conda is added to PATH, your system will use the global Conda installation for `python` and `pip` commands instead of the intended epistemx environment.
+> When Conda is added to PATH on Windows, your system will use the global Conda installation for `python` and `pip` commands instead of the intended epistemx environment.
 This prevents proper access to the epistemx environment and its dependencies.
 >
 > For more information about Anaconda and Python PATH issues, please refer to the [Anaconda FAQ](https://docs.anaconda.com/anaconda/user-guide/faq/#should-i-add-anaconda-to-the-macos-or-linux-path).